rcornell/omdb-js/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.

 [Contributors](https://github.com/rcornell/omdb-js/contributors) are welcome and will be clearly acknowledged.